Open Rank and Tenure-Track Faculty Positions in Biostatistics

-The Department of Biostatistics at the University of Michigan is seeking applicants for one open rank and two tenure-track faculty positions to begin in Fall 2019.
-Outstanding candidates at the Associate and Full Professor rank will also be considered.
+The Department of Biostatistics at the University of Michigan is seeking applicants for two open rank (Assistant/Associate/Full) and one tenure-track (Assistant) faculty positions to begin in Fall 2020.
 Candidates must have a strong research background with a doctoral degree in biostatistics, statistics, mathematics, the computational sciences or a related field.
 Candidates being considered for this position will be expected to develop an outstanding research and teaching program.
-A particular focus of this search is on candidates who are interested in statistical and machine learning, computational statistics, methods for the analysis of electronic health records, methods for big data, data integration, causal inference, high-dimensional data, genomics and precision health.
+A particular focus of this search is on candidates who are interested in following areas: a) environmental and spatial statistics and b) observational studies, survival analysis and causal inference, along with other emerging areas of emphasis in the department, such as statistical and machine learning, computational statistics, methods for the analysis of electronic health records, methods for big data, data integration, high-dimensional data, genomics and precision health.
 Excellent candidates with other research focus will also be considered and are encouraged to apply.

-The Department of Biostatistics has 46 faculty members and 197 full-time PhD and Master's students.
+The Department of Biostatistics has 41 primary faculty members and 204 full-time PhD and Master’s students.
 The Department is involved in cutting edge methodological research and scientific investigation in many areas of public health and biomedical research.
-The Department has close ties with the Department of Statistics, the Institute for Social Research, the Medical School, the Michigan Institute for Data Science, The Institute of Health Policy and Innovation and other research groups across campus.
+The Department has close ties with the Department of Statistics, the Institute for Social Research, the Medical School, the Michigan Institute for Data Science, The Institute of Health Policy and Innovation, the University of Michigan Rogel Cancer Center, and other research groups across campus.